Instructor: David Hobby

 Gear is a very personal decision and really depends on your personal style and what you hope to get out of the trip.
 We’re shooting and teaching with Fuji cameras.
 But the most important thing is to learn to travel light and shoot unencumbered by excess gear no matter what your chosen brand.

-A fixed-lens Fujifilm X100-series camera, for example, would be fine by itself.
-Or you might be more comfortable with an interchangeable lens camera and one or two prime lenses.
 The bottom line is that this is your trip and the ultimate decision on how much gear to bring is entirely up to you.
-And don’t worry, we’ll help you figure out what to bring and what to leave at home.
+But we are happy to help you decide.

 Is it safe?

 Here is what Lonely Planet has to say about Hanoi speciﬁcally, and we tend to agree:

 “Hanoi is generally a safe city to explore, and serious crimes against tourists are extremely rare, but it’s pertinent to exercise some caution.
 While it’s generally safe to walk around the streets of the Old Quarter at night, it’s best to avoid the darker lanes after around 10pm.”

 That’s a fair synopsis, and applicable to most places.
 To that we would add that situational awareness, and how you act, goes a long way toward reducing the risks of walking around any city with a camera.
 We’ll talk about that more on the trip.